JonathanCass/todo/README.md

 Normal Mode Requirements:
 Be able to mark an item as complete
-Be able to remove an item (complete or not) from the list
+Be able to remove an item (complete or not) from the list.

 Hard Mode Requirements:
-Filters for Items(complete or not), completed items and active items
+Filters for Items(complete or not), completed items and active items.
-Button to remove all completed items from the list
+Button to remove all completed items from the list.
 Example provided in assignment.